Coping Skills for Anxious Job Seekers

 The more you practice, the more comfortable you’ll be during an interview.
 Knowing what type of position you’re seeking, and being able to articulate why you’re qualified for the role, will help you ace the interview.

-Practice responding to the most common interview questions employers ask, and have a few questions of your own ready.
-Spend time researching the company, so you’re informed about the company’s products, people, mission and objectives.
+Learn About the Company: Spend time researching the company, so you’re informed about the company’s products, people, mission, and objectives.
 The more you know, the easier it will be to have a conversation with the interviewer.

 Don’t expect to find a new job overnight, though that can happen.
 For most job seekers, it’s a process, not a one-shot deal.
 You might not get the first position you apply for, but that most likely means that it wasn’t the job for you.
 There will be plenty of other positions to consider.